Akshat-2406/The-Foodie-World/README.md

 # The-Foodie-World
-A repponsive Website made with Material UI in react.js
+A responsive Website made with Material UI in react.js